Why be Bayesian?

 • Data Analysis

-…can be considered the same thing (certainly for the purposes of this post): the application of Bayes theorem to quantify uncertainty.
+…can boradly be considered the same thing (certainly for the purposes of this post): the application of Bayes theorem to quantify uncertainty.

-What does a Bayesian Approach Provide?
+What does a Bayesian approach provide?

 Bayesian statistics is not the only way to account for uncertainty in calculations.
 The below points describe what a Bayesian approach offers, that others don’t.
 Note that I am only really discussing methods involving probability here, though alternative approaches are available.